Balaji-638/DevConfig/README.md

 # DevConfig
-Creating to study CI/CD in DevOps
+Created to study CI/CD in DevOps